Thomas Blacket Stephens: Personal life

 In 1860, Thomas erected a two-storey house in South Brisbane called 'Cumbooquepa' from the Aboriginal name for the waterholes on the land.

 In November 1874, Thomas became seriously ill, possibly cholera acquired from a ship visiting from India.
 Although he recovered somewhat from his illness, he remained weak and in May 1875 retired from many of his duties and made his will.

 Thomas died from congestion of the lungs, following some years of poor health following a serious illness in 1874, at his residence 'Cumbooquepa' on 26 August 1877 and was buried in South Brisbane Cemetery the following day.

 In 1890, his widow Anne built a newer home 'Cumbooquepa' above Vulture Street on the property at South Brisbane.
 This house was later purchased in 1919 as the boarding school for the Brisbane girls' school Somerville House and is now heritage-listed.
 It is often stated that Thomas built or occupied this 'Cumbooquepa', but he is only associated with the earlier house.

 Widow Anne died on 12 July 1904 at 'Cumbooquepa' and was buried with her husband in South Brisbane Cemetery.

 Business life

-He had a number of companies as well as interest in land development.
+Stephens had a number of companies as well as interest in land development.
 His first business in Brisbane is believed to be a woolscour at Ormiston near Moreton Bay.

 In 1856 he purchased land at Stones Corner near Ekibin Creek and established a woolscour.
 The following year (1857) he purchased some adjacent land at Annerley and established a fellmongery and tanning business in Essie Street.

 Thomas purchased The Moreton Bay Courier sometime in late 1859 and he soon turned it into a daily newspaper, the Courier.
 In 1864 it became the Brisbane Courier.
 In June–July 1868, he floated the Brisbane Newspaper Company, and transferred the plant and copyright of the Brisbane Courier to it.
 He was the managing director until he retired in November 1873, when the paper was auctioned.